ibralassaf/headless-store/README.md

 Try the App:
 <a href="https://link.ibas.dev/headstore">link.ibas.dev/headstore</a>

-## 💻 Techstack & methodologies
+## 💻 Tech Stack Used

-"Headless Store" built with modern tech stack, Here're some of it .
+> "Headless Store" built with modern tech stack, Here're some of it .

-> Techstack and librarys

 - ⚙️ **Nextjs 12** (Back-end and routing)
 - ⚙️ **React** (Front-end)